OpenTMS: Software Architecture

 On top of those models the application model organises real applications (like the GUI model).

 openTMS uses a data source in the data model which organises the access to databases or any other kind of devices which allows to store (TM, terminology, even machine translation) data.
 Currently the following data sources are supported: TMX files, XLIFF file, SQL databases.
 Data sources have to implement a set of methods based on the data source interface.

-openTMS can be accesses as directly through Java or through an XML-RPC server.
+openTMS can be accessed directly through Java or through an XML-RPC server.

 History

 OpenTMS was initiated by the Forum Open Language Tools (FOLT) is a forum and working group of service providers in the field of translation and documentation.
 At first, it was just in the form of directives and white papers that covering the use of a F/OSS, open-standards-based, modular Translation Memory system.
 The basic objectives of FOLT are the support of standardised exchange formats, non-proprietary software and testing new translation technologies and methods amid the increasing globalization of knowledge.
 It is concerned with the overall workflow of multi-lingual documentation.
 From the generation of the original text to the production of texts in the target languages, highlighting any defects or lack of standards in the processes.

 Later, Klemens Waldhor and Rainer Kemmler developed a cross-platform web-based system in Germany, which implemented OpenTMS in Java.
 This featured basic translation memory functions, including pre-translation, concordance search, and configuration of matching rates.
 Today, this system has been discontinued and is being integrated into the OpenTM2 as a translation memory plugin or server-based component.
 This new system, on the other hand, originated from the IBM Translation Manager and provides a full-featured, enterprise-level translation workbench environment for professional translators.